GeorgeSchiro/GoPcBackup/README.md

 There is no need to use a job scheduler unless this software is running on a server computer that has no regular user activity (see -RunOnce below).

-You provide various file specifications (ie. path\file locations of the files to backup and to cleanup) as well as file age limits for the files to cleanup.
+You provide various file specifications (ie. locations of the files to backup and to cleanup) as well as file age limits for the files to cleanup.
 The rest is automatic.

 <b>GoPC Backup</b> will run in the background unless its timer is turned off.
 The simple user interface (UI) is usually minimized to the system tray.